alexcarron/rock-estore/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

 Enable users to register and log in with basic authentication and a secure password.
-Customers can browse a list of rocks, search by name, add/remove items from their cart, and proceed to checkout.
-They may also add customization options to their items before purchase.
+Customers can browse a list of rocks, search by name, add/remove rocks from their cart, and proceed to checkout.
+They may also add customization options to their rocks before purchase.
 Admins can manage inventory by adding/removing rocks, updating details, and setting quantities.
 Data persistence ensures continuity across user sessions.
 Additional features include rock customization for customers and password authentication for enhanced security.

 ### MVP Features